mmorse1217/blendsurf/README.md

 Blendsurf is a C++ library to represent surfaces of arbitrary smoothness (C^\infty and C^k) written by Lexing Ying and Elif Tosun.
 Minor additions added by Matt Morse.
 Currently NOT  maintained.
 It is made available for use as is in other projects.
+Requires:
+    * OpenMP
+    * BLAS/LAPACK
+    * CMake 3.1
+Compilation tested on OSX 10.10 and Cent OS 7.3 with gcc-4.8 and icc/icpc 17.0.1.

+To compile the library:

+    mkdir build
+    cd build
+    cmake ..
+    make

 Legacy rendering code is available in vis/.
 This is not maintained and does not compile with the current CMakeLists.txt files.
 The original makefile and makefile.in are included but not maintained.